Chocolate Martini

 What is Amarula?

-AMARULA CREAM: Amarula is a cream liqueur from South Africa made with the fruit of the Marula tree.
+This smooth cream liqueur from South Africa made with the fruit of the Marula tree.
 The Marula spirit is distilled and aged in French oak for two years then blended with cream to create this unique liqueur.
-If you have never tasted Amarula you are in for such a treat!

-AMARULA VANILLA SPICE: made with the distilled Marula spirit, vanilla extract from Madagascar and a Nigerian Ginger root, blended with the finest quality cream.
+Amarula Vanilla Spice is made with the distilled Marula spirit, vanilla extract from Madagascar and a Nigerian Ginger root, blended with the finest quality cream.
 I opened the bottle for a small taste and could not help going back for more, warning this is thoroughly addictive!
-Look out for a new brown Vanilla Spice bottle which will be hitting the shelves soon.

 Ingredients for chocolate martini including Amarula vanilla spice cream liqueur